 Electrum provided the cloud-based enterprise payments platform used for the transactions, while the bitcoin infrastructure for the project was provided by Luno, a bitcoin company active in Southeast Asia and Africa, and with an office in Cape Town.

 According to Electrum’s website, major major retailers and financial institutions use the company’s technology to accept payments, process loyalty transactions and provide value-added services.
-Its customers include two out of Africa’s top three retailers.
+Click this link to see some of its customers including two out of Africa’s top three retailers.

 By Duncan Mcleod for TechCentral